kaween2003/IoT-Based-Prepaid-Energy-Meter-for-Apartments-and-Annexes-in-Sri-Lanka-/README.md

   <img src="https://img.shields.io/badge/License-MIT-lightgrey" />
 </p>

 > A B.Sc.
-Engineering Group Project — Department of Electrical and Computer Engineering, Faculty of Engineering Technology, The Open University of Sri Lanka.
+Engineering Group Project — Department of Electrical and Computer Engineering, Faculty of Engineering , The Open University of Sri Lanka.

 ---